 Omni NW Bronx Preservation LLC is a partnership between SBV RE Investments LLC and Omni New York and its affiliates, two firms with extensive experience in affordable housing development and construction in New York, including on NYCHA PACT projects.
 SBV RE Investments LLC has constructed thousands of rental and home ownership units in New York City.
 The principals of SBV RE, Eugene Schneur, Robert Bennett and Maurice Vaughn, have collectively overseen the acquisition and renovation of over 19,400 units of affordable housing in fifteen states since 2004.
 SADA NW Bronx Preservation LLC is controlled by affiliates of the Arker Companies, which has constructed thousands of rental and home ownership units in New York City including the acquisition and preservation of over 6,250 units of Section 8 assisted housing.
 Allan Arker, Alex Arker and Dan Moritz, the principals of the Arker Companies, have been responsible for generating and preserving over 11,300 housing units and nearly 1 million square feet of commercial office space.
-Dabar NW Bronx Preservation LLC is controlled by affiliates of Dabar Development Partners, LLC, which has constructed hundreds of rental and home ownership units in New York City including the rehabilitation of over 201 units of Section 8 assisted housing.
+Dabar NW Bronx Preservation LLC is controlled by affiliates of units of over 201 units of section 8 assisted housing.
 Collectively, the development team has completed over 12,500 units of resident-in-place rehabilitations.